We look at the best gay alternatives to Airbnb to check out including Misterb&b, Gay Sejour, and many more we've tried and loved.

 EBAB has been around for around 20 years called EBAB (Enjoy Bed and Breakfast).
 It is based in Berlin but has listings all around the world.
 There are no additional booking fees for guests so it is better for travelers than most other sites.

-Active since 2016, this US-based gay accommodation portal continues to be the first and only home-sharing company dedicated to LGBTQ travelers and hosts.
-With an emphasis on the US and Europe, Gaystay allows users to book handpicked homes from LGBTQ hosts the world over.
+Active since 2016, this gay accommodation portal continues to be the first and only home-sharing company dedicated to LGBTQ travelers and hosts in New Zealand.
+Gaystay allows users to book handpicked homes from LGBTQ hosts in New Zealand.

 For more inspiration: